• Skip to primary navigation

 Clafoutis is a classic French dessert made of a pancake-like batter and some fresh fruit.

-Here in Stockholm, I make it all year-round; I just vary the fruit that I use.
+Here in Stockholm, I make it all year round; I vary the fruit I use --- although I must admit, blueberry clafoutis is my favorite.

 I generally serve it warm – topped with ice cream during warmer months, and whipped cream for the rest of the seasons.